What You Need to Know About Ketamine and Addiction

 Ketamine is a medication that is used as an anesthetic for both humans and animals.
 An anesthetic is a type of drug that blocks all feelings of pain or other sensations and puts you into a deep state of unconsciousness, usually in order to perform medical or surgical procedures.
 Ketamine can also make you feel detached from your body and surroundings, frequently described as “floating outside of yourself.”

-While ketamine is often used as an anesthetic, it can also relieve pain and produce relaxation at lower doses.
+While often used as an anesthetic, it can also relieve pain and produce relaxation at lower doses.
 It is considered safe as an anesthetic because it does not reduce blood pressure or lower breathing rates when given at the proper dose.
 It is also very useful in less developed countries and in disaster zones (e.g. war), as it does not require an electrical supply, oxygen, or specially trained staff to be used medically.

 History of Ketamine